bennykn8/IKEAssist/README.md

 # IKEAssist

 IKEAssist is a retrieval-augmented generation (RAG) assistant for IKEA products.
-It searches the product dataset for the five most relevant product descriptions, then gives those results to the Llama3.2 LLM model to generate an answer.
+It searches the product dataset for relevant product descriptions, then gives those results to the Llama3.2 LLM model to generate an answer.

+LangChain connects the product search with the question-answering process, while Ollama provides the models used to find relevant products and generate answers.
 Product embeddings are stored in a persistent Chroma vector database, so the dataset is indexed automatically on the first run and reused afterward.

 ## Data Citation